MarcL/marclittlemore.com/src/posts/2021-01-20-overthinking.md

 It can be mentally exhausting.

-I'm sure I'm no different to many people in being an overthinker but I wonder how you can challenge your brain to organise the good thoughts and solve problems, rather than being bogged down in things you can't affect.
+I'm sure I'm no different to many people in being an overthinker but I wonder how you can challenge your brain to organise the good thoughts and solve problems, rather than being bogged down with things you can't affect.

 Overthinking can take many forms.
 It can be thinking too much about the past situations that you could have changed.
 It can be worrying about future events and how they will play out.
 For me it's often deliberating when attempting to make a decision on something, and then questioning the decision once I've made it.
 Just ask my wife [Clare](https://clarelittlemore.com) how long it takes me to buy anything!
 It can also build a running commentary in your head, putting words into others mouths in a fictional situation.
-Inevitably, you think you know how the conversation will end and that's usually badly.
+Inevitably, you think you know how the conversation will end and in your own mind that's usually badly.

 Overthinking isn't problem solving to find a solution.
-It's problem dwelling.
+It's dwelling on the problem itself and not getting beyond that.

 ## How can we deal with overthinking?

 I'm trying to get better at scheduling my downtime to stop my brain from spinning.
 I used to spend too many hours in front of a laptop after 10 pm at night.
-Wherever possible I put the computer and phone away to try and allow my thinking to slow down.
-I've also tried to read more as it's a much nicer way to end the day and helps me to avoid thinking too much about what's happened.
+Wherever possible, I put the computer and phone away to try and allow my thinking to slow down.
+I've also tried to read more in bed as it's a much nicer way to end the day and helps me to avoid thinking too much about what's happened.

 Some research suggests, as strange as it sounds, that you [schedule your worries](https://www.inc.com/amy-morin/the-simple-but-effective-way-to-stop-worrying-so-much-it-sounds-ridiculous-but-it-actually-works.html) into a set time each day.
 I've not tried it myself but sounds like an interesting idea.